 We usually think of facial recognition as a tool for law enforcement, or a way to unlock your iPhone X, but this technology has more applications than we may have realized.
 A recently published study is exploring the use of facial recognition as a tool to study our neighboring galaxies.
-How could facial recognition be used in astronomy, and what are researchers hoping that this tool will teach us about our nearest intergalactic neighbors?
+How could facial recognition be used in astronomy, and what are researchers hoping that this deep learning program will teach us about our nearest intergalactic neighbors?

 A Deep Learning Program and Facial Recognition

 Machine learning is a popular industry buzzword, and it involves teaching computers how to recognize patterns and learn the specific types of patterns that the user is looking for.
 It is the basis for the eventual development of artificial intelligence — though the jury is still out as to whether or not that’s a good thing.

 Deep learning, on the other hand, is a new type of programming that is just starting to emerge.
 It involves using deep artificial neural networks to try to puzzle out machine learning problems.
 These deep learning networks are designed to loosely mimic the human brain by stacking multiple neural networks on top of each other, using anywhere from 16 to 152 layers to allow the computer to learn.

 Improving facial recognition algorithms is also a part of deep learning.
 The key is to get the deep learning network to assign numbers to facial descriptions — so someone with a large nose might get a three assigned for their nose while someone with a button nose might be a one.

 The more faces one of these systems is exposed to, the more specific the descriptions become until it’s used to identify individual faces when asked specific questions.

 While this is a fantastic advancement in the field of facial recognition, what does it have to do with astronomy or our neighboring galaxies?